Global Minimum Standard for Maternity Leave

 Adjusting to new experiences, routines and sleep schedules is more than enough to occupy your time when you’ve just had a baby.
 Uncertainty associated with taking maternity leave can sometimes add further challenges.

-That’s why Shell is proud to be the first major integrated oil and gas company to introduce a new global standard of 16 weeks paid maternity leave.
-This initiative is intended to support working mothers and their families.
+That’s why Shell was the first major integrated oil and gas company to introduce a global standard of 16 weeks paid maternity leave.
+This benefit is intended to support working mothers and their families.
 It’s another example of Shell’s commitment to creating an inclusive workplace and demonstrating our care for our employees and their families.

-“For Shell, this is a very significant step in the right direction for equality,” says Exploration Geologist (and proud mum) Claire Punins, who was a leading voice in the internal program to establish a global maternity framework.
+“For Shell, this was very significant step in the right direction for equality,” says Exploration Geologist (and proud mom) Claire Punins, who was a leading voice in the internal program to establish a global maternity framework.

 “All women should receive the support they need as new mothers, regardless of where they are in the world.
 Having a global maternity standard at Shell is not only the right thing to do, but it also makes business sense.
 It makes us more attractive to women seeking jobs, and means they stay with us for longer.”

 Our maternity framework adds to the ways in which we are actively working to maintain our position as a leading employer of top talent.